TylerYep/pytest-idempotent/README.md

   - At runtime, this decorator is a no-op.
   - At test-time, if the feature is enabled, we will run the decorated function twice with the same parameters in all test cases.

-- For all tests marked with `@pytest.mark.test_idempotency`, we run each test twice: once normally, and once with the decorated function called twice.
+- For all tests marked with `@pytest.mark.idempotent`, we run each test twice: once normally, and once with the decorated function called twice.
   - Both runs need to pass all assertions.
   - We return the first result because the first run should complete the processing.
 The second will either return exact the same result or be a no-op.
   - We can also assert that the second run returns the same result as an additional parameter.